Notify me

 Scale, the relative size of elements within an artwork, is another aspect where mathematics influences art.
 Artists use scaling to convey importance, depth, or emotions within their compositions.
 Mathematical principles help artists manipulate scale to evoke specific reactions from the viewers, whether it’s a monumental sculpture or a miniature painting, emphasizing the role of mathematics in art’s emotive power.

-Color mixing:
+Colour mixing:

 color mixing example